-The British, Indian and Anzac forces - the Australian and New Zealand Army Corps was also to serve at Gallipoli - had now only been marking time until a complete withdrawal of the Peninsula could be undertaken.
+The British, Indian and Anzac forces - the Australian and New Zealand Army Corps was also to serve at Gallipoli - were by that time only marking time until a complete withdrawal of the Peninsula could be undertaken.

-This final operation would take place on the night of January 8-9, the Newfoundland Battalion to furnish part of the British rear-guard on this second occasion also.
+This final operation took place on the night of January 8-9, the Newfoundland Battalion to furnish part of the British rearguard on this second occasion also.